fortran-lang/fpm/README.md

 # Fortran Package Manager

 This is the repository of the Fortran Package Manager (fpm).
-If you are looking for the Effing Package Management instead, see [jordansissel/fpm](https://github.com/jordansissel/fpm).
+If you are looking for _fpm--packaging made simple_ instead, see [jordansissel/fpm](https://github.com/jordansissel/fpm).

 Fortran Package Manager is an early prototype.